mixxit/docsy-example/content/en/docs/Quests/Utra - Golden Path.md

 Augur Didyma turns the first card revealing a tower.
 'To the east lays a tower, long forgotten now and inhabited by the scaled ones.
 It is a place of blasphemy in the eyes of the gods, doomed to summon the unwanted, cursed for all who walk its halls.
 The tower requires a sacrifice to bring the ones its new keepers seek.
 If you hurry, you may save Qin Chi and prevent another calamity.

+The scaled ones tower is Ezarils Gate to the east of Tanqara

 You say Hail to Qin Chi

 Qin Chi says 'Bantui, barashan.
 I thank you for killing my captives but I am here by my own will, it is the destiny that has been placed before me by the Gods'